biancaschutz/lifting-log/README.md

-# Bianca's Data-Based Lifting (DBL, instead of Science-Based Lifting) Tracker
+# Bianca's Data-Based Lifting Tracker

 ## About